 No surgeries are without risk of complication.
-Adverse outcomes of eardrum repair procedures include: damage facial nerves or the nerve controlling your sense of taste, damage to bones in the middle ear, hearing loss, and cholesteatoma (see above).
+Adverse outcomes of eardrum repair procedures include damage to facial nerves or the nerve controlling your sense of taste, damage to bones in the middle ear, hearing loss, and cholesteatoma.

 Treatment for Damaged Ossicles

-When the bony structures of the middle ear are severely damaged, the can be replaced with bones from a donor or prosthetics during a surgical procedure called ossiculoplasty.
+When the bony structures of the middle ear are severely damaged, they can be replaced with bones from a donor or prosthetics during a surgical procedure called ossiculoplasty.